Friends of the Festival

 Coleman Nye is an assistant professor in the Department of Gender, Sexuality, and Women’s Studies at Simon Fraser University.
-She is the co-author of the ethno-graphic novel "Lissa: A Story of Friendship, Medical Promise, and Revolution."
+She is co-author (with Sherine Hamdy) of the ethno-graphic novel "Lissa: A Story of Friendship, Medical Promise, and Revolution."
 Her current book project, "Speculative Science: Gender, Genetics, and the Futures of Life," examines the performative dimensions of breast and ovarian cancer genetics in the contemporary United States.
 She holds a PhD in theatre and performance studies and an MA in anthropology from Brown University.
 She teaches and researches on a range of topics related to technoscience, art and culture and has a background in theatre and performance.

 Nye's appearance at the Tucson Festival of Books is sponsored by the UA Center for Middle Eastern Studies.